munificent/craftinginterpreters/book/representing-code.md

 protein → cooked "eggs" ;
 ```

-Next, we need a production for `cooked` and pick `"poached"`.
-That's a terminal,
+Next, we need a production for `cooked`, and so we pick `"poached"`.
+That's a
-so we add that.
+terminal, so we add that.
 Now our string looks like:

 ```text
 "poached" "eggs" "with" breakfast "on the side"